 Q. What does NCPS do?

 The NCPS mission is to continuously improve the safety and quality of healthcare delivery in the region.
-NCPS maintains a secure and protected environment for health care providers to report information about adverse events and hazards.
+NCPS maintains a secure and protected environment for health care providers with written agreements in place with NCPS to report information about adverse events and hazards.
 NCPS assists providers in improving patient safety through aggregation and analysis of patient safety events and the sharing of de-identified information about the events and the underlying causes.
 NCPS offers educational tools and other resources that members can learn from and use to improve the safety of care delivery systems and safety culture.

 Q. How has NCPS been funded?

-Prior to the passage of Legislative Bill 25, NCPS was dependent upon voluntary member dues and sponsor donations to maintain its operations since its inception in 2006.
+NCPS is funded by membership fees and additional funding through the Patient Safety Cash Fund established through Legislative Bill 25.
+Prior to the passage of Legislative Bill 25, NCPS was solely dependent upon voluntary member dues and sponsor donations to maintain its operations since its inception in 2006.

 Q. What is Legislative Bill 25?